WCSCourses/Cancer_Genome_Analysis_2025/course_modules_2025/02_Mutation_Calling/answer_key_Mutation_Calling.md

 The next step in the process is to generate a Base Quality Score Recalibration (BQSR) report.
 The BQSR process will normalize the quality scores within a BAM file based on a set of known variants (especially indels), resulting in more accurate variant calls downstream.

+**Note**: There is some debate about whether or not to run BQSR.
+For now, we recommend doing it as part of the best practice workflow.

 ```bash
 gatk BaseRecalibrator \